-Result of entry test as given in the Coding Instructions: test of reliability in comparison to the master copy, Krippendorff's Alpha for ordinal data:
+Result of a coder's entry test as given in the Coding Instructions: test of reliability in comparison to the master copy, Krippendorff's Alpha for ordinal data:

--1.00 very bad +1.00 very good
+-1.00 Systematic disagreement 0.0 Absence of reliability +1.00 Perfect reliability testeditsim

-not applicable (e.g. progtype = 3 / missing information)
+. not applicable (e.g. progtype = 3 / missing information)